 Induction Generator Effect (IGE)

-An electrical phenomena in which a resonance involving a Generation Resource and a series compensated transmission system results in electrical self-excitation of the Generation Resource at a subsynchronous frequency.
+An electrical phenomena in which a resonance involving a Generation Resource or ESR and a series compensated transmission system results in electrical self-excitation of the Generation Resource at a subsynchronous frequency.

 Torque Amplification

-An interaction between Generation Resources and a series compensated transmission system in which the response results in higher transient torque during or after disturbances than would otherwise occur.
+An interaction between Generation Resources or ESRs and a series compensated transmission system in which the response results in higher transient torque during or after disturbances than would otherwise occur.

 Subsynchronous Control Interaction (SSCI)

-The interaction between a series capacitor compensated transmission system and the control system of Generation Resources.
+The interaction between a series capacitor compensated transmission system and the control system of Generation Resources or ESRs.

 Subsynchronous Resonance (SSR) Countermeasures